The Gallopin' Gaucho: Plot

 Title card of "The Gallopin' Gaucho".

 Mickey is introduced riding on a rhea.
-He soon reaches local bar and restaurant Cantino Argentino (sic).
-He enters the establishment with the apparent intent to relax with some drinking and smoking.
-On the wall, a wanted sign for Mickey saying El gaucho, meaning Mickey Mouse is a bandit or a crook.
+He soon reaches local bar and restaurant Cantino Argentino[sic], entering the establishment with the apparent intent to relax with some drinking and smoking.
+On the wall, a wanted poster hangs, depicting Mickey as "El Gaucho."

 Already present are resident barmaid and dancer Minnie Mouse and a fellow customer.
 The latter is Black Pete, who is introduced as a wanted outlaw.

 Minnie performs the tango and salsa, and both customers start flirting with her.
-Pete then attempts to put an early ending to their emerging rivalry by proceeding in kidnapping her.
-He escapes on his donkey while Mickey gives chase on his rhea and soon catches up to his rival.
-Pete and Mickey then proceed in challenging each other to a sword duel.
-The latter emerges the victor (by covering Pete's head with a chamber pot he pulls out from under a bed) and finally gets hold of Minnie.
-The finale has Mickey and Minnie riding the rhea stage left until they are obscured entirely by trees in the foreground.
+Pete then attempts to put an early end to their emerging rivalry by kidnapping her.
+He escapes on his donkey while Mickey gives chase on his drunk rhea, soon catching up to his rival.
+Pete and Mickey then challenge each other to a sword duel.
+Mickey emerges victorious, by covering Pete's head with a chamber pot he pulls out from under a bed.
+Having won Minnie's affection, the finale has the pair riding the rhea stage left until they are obscured entirely by trees in the foreground.